xComBillWalker/Sample-capabilities/pingpong2/langs/php/README.md

 Running this example
 ====

-1. Copy the entire php folder into your apache webroot
+1. Copy the contents of the entire php folder into your apache webroot
-2. Modify the .htaccess file to redirect "message/ping.php to "message/ping" and "message/pong.php" to "message/pong".
+2. Modify your .htaccess file to redirect "message/ping.php to "message/ping" and "message/pong.php" to "message/pong".
 3. Make sure the log file "mesage/PingPongLog.txt" is writable (chmod 655).
 4. Open "variables.php" and change the values to ones corresponding to your setup.
 See the comments in the file for more details.
 5. In your browser (assuming that apache is running), type "http://localhost/pingpong.php" in the address bar to access a webpage that can launch the initial ping and read the log file.